MefhigosetH/pinguino-nsi-installer/README.md

 * 100Mb free space on disk for the downloaded files.
 * 500Mb free space on disk for all the installed software.
 * This installer should work on any Windows XP, Vista, 7 and 8 machine.
-* Actually, only x86 platform supported.
-64-bit OS NOT supported.
+* Both platform supported: 32-bits and 64-bits.

+NOTE: Windows XP 64-bits NOT supported yet.

 ### Task performed by the installer